Updated: August 16, 2010

 Again, the focus is on simplicity, both visual and functional.
 Google Docs is not rocket science, nor does it aim to be.
 The software look and feel cozy and friendly and this is a key feature.
 Sometimes, less is more.

-Other platforms & browser
+Other platforms & browsers

 May be slightly unnecessary, but one or two screenshots of Google docs open in alternative browsers and operating systems.
 For example, shown in Google Chrome browser twice, once running in Jaunty with classic interface and once running in Karmic, with the GTK theme used.